cran-task-views/Tracking/Tracking.md

   movement package is `r pkg("actel")` which deals with data from acoustic telemetry stations.
 It allows exploring time spend in each array, getting time series of transitions between arrays, among others.
+  Another package, `r pkg("eyetrackingR")`, deals with eye fixation, and contains functions that turn gaze location values on the screen into whether or not these land in an area of interest.
   `r github("KiranLDA/migflow")`, on the other hand, allows using a series of distances traveled and positions (lon, lat) of sites to calculate the maximum flow of animals through a migratory network.

 ### Technical notes